pkriens/pkriens.github.io/_posts/2018-01-17_TensorFlow.md

 		FloatMatrix activate(FloatMatrix x);
 	}

+## Middle Layer

-The Middle Layer needs to transform the input vector `a` to an input in the next layer, we call this `a'`.
+The Middle Layer needs to transform the input vector a to an output a', which is the input for the next layer.
 For this transformation we need the following class:

 	class MiddleLayer implements Layer {